New recipes and updates

 METHOD

-2. Put the grated beetroot in another bowl, pour over the warm water, add the yeast and mix well.
-Add this to the flours and mix into a soft dough.
+2. Place the grated beetroot in another bowl, pour over the warm water, add the yeast and mix well.
+Pour into the flours and mix into a soft dough.

-3. Knead by hand or use the dough hook on your mixer at 10 minute intervals (knead for a while, then let it rest for a few minutes) until it’s smooth and stops sticking as much to your hands as it did at the start – or bounces off the sides of the standing mixer bowl.
-Cover and prove in a warm place for an hour.
+3. Knead by hand or use the dough hook on your standing mixer at 10 minute intervals: knead for 1-2 minutes, then let it rest for a few minutes until it’s smooth and stops sticking as much to your hands as it did at the start, or clears the sides of the standing mixer bowl.
+Cover in the bowl and prove in a warm place for an hour.

-4. When appreciably risen, turn out the dough onto wet surface, stretch and fold onto itself a few times, then shape into a ball.
+4. When appreciably risen, turn out the dough onto work surface splashed with water.
+Stretch and fold it onto itself a few times, then shape into a taut ball.

-5. Prepare a banneton or a bowl lined with well-floured cloth, dip the loaf in wholemeal flour and place in the banneton seam side up.
-Cover or place in an inflated plastic bag (just blow into it and tie the ends) and leave to prove for about 30 minutes.
+5. Prepare a proving basket or a bowl lined with well-floured cloth.
+Dip the loaf in wholemeal flour and place in the basket seam side up.
+Cover or place in an inflated plastic bag (just blow into it and tie the ends) and leave to prove for about 30 minutes, until risen by half.

-6. In the meantime preheat a clay cloche, baking stone or a heavy baking sheet in the oven set to 220C/425F/gas 7.
-Tip the loaf (it should have risen by half at the most) onto the preheated cloche bottom, stone or a tray and slash the top in several places - I could not resist cutting a CF into it...
+6. In the meantime preheat a baking cloche, baking stone or a heavy baking sheet in the oven set to 220C/425F/gas 7.

 NEW recipe finder